 The QUERY function returns the second column’s values (which consist of closing stock prices of the past 5 trading days).
 So we apply the AVERAGE function on these returned values to obtain the 5-day SMA.

-Note: You can adjust this formula to display SMA for any time period, by just changing the value 5 to the number of days you need.
+Note: You can adjust this formula to display SMA for any period, by just changing the value 5 to the number of days you need.

 Conclusion